SundeepA28/File-Transfer-with-TCP-socket-using-Python/README.md

 # File-Transfer-with-TCP-socket-using-Python<br/>
--> You can also authenticate before entering the file Transfer -> You can upload a file<br/>
+-> You can also authenticate before entering the file Transfer</br>
+-> You can upload a file<br/>
 -> List all the files that are present in the server<br/>
 -> Download a particular file from the server<br/>